gabricarr/Naml-project/ReadMe.md

 ## Goal of the project:
 This project aims to reproduce, and possibly improve, the results obtained by Dhevan S. Lau and Ritesh Ajoodha in the paper: "Music Genre Classification A Comparative Study between Deep Learning and Traditional Machine  Learning Approaches".
 The original research paper compared five off-the-shelf machine learning classifiers with two deep learning models on the task of music genre classification on the popular GTZAN dataset.
-The hypothesis was that a deep-learning approach would have outperformed the traditional models.
+The hypothesis presented was that a deep-learning approach would have outperformed the traditional models.
 Still, the results obtained were lacking so the authors ended up neither rejecting nor accepting the hypothesis.
-Requirements

 ## Repository Structure
 The project is organized in two sections.